-Switch State Description 1 Closed 2 Open Verify is enabled and the verify time is 5 seconds 3 Open 4 Closed Latching mode (LEDs stay on until reset) Used for silane only.
+Switch State Description 1 Closed 2 Open Verify is enabled and the verify time is 5 seconds 3 Open 4 Closed Latching mode (LEDs stay on until reset) 5 Open Used for silane only.
 UVIR must detect both UV and IR to declare a fire.
 This is done to reduce false detections, since Silane systems are sited outdoors.
 These detectors are labeled with "Configured for Silane".
-5 Open 5 Closed Used for all other gases.
+5 Closed Used for all other gases.
 The detector will declare a fire if UV and IR are present, but can declare a fire with only the presence of IR.
 6 Open Testing of the UV sensor occurs every 30 minutes.
-7 Closed The UVIR is set to detect a 1 square foot gasoline fire at a distance of 60 feet.
-8 Closed
+7 Closed fire et a distance of 60 fact 8 Closed